cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 > Example:
 > 15,435,899 cases

-For round or approximate numbers, write out the word “million.”
+For round or approximate numbers, write out the word **million**.
 Use up to one decimal point.
 Do not add **.0** to the end of a number.
 This is extra text that does not increase understanding.
 Just use the whole number.

 > Example:
 > There is $10.5 million in funding for the program.
 > Nearly 40 million people live in California.

-For rates that use million as their base, write out the word “million.”
+For rates that use million as their base, write out the word **million**.

 > Example:
 > Unvaccinated deaths per million: 7.2